 Economic damages are a measure of your “financial” losses resulting from the accident.

 Non-economic damages include, but are not necessarily limited to:

 Non-economic damages are somewhat more challenging to measure than economic damages, as they are a measure of the physical and psychological burdens brought by the accident.
 This can make it an area of high-opportunity and challenge — for example, the defendant is likely to argue that your physical pain and suffering is minor, and as such, that your recoverable damages should be low.
-If you can introduce medical diagnostic records and expert testimony supporting your argument that the physical pain and suffering of your post-accident condition is significant, then your Los Angeles personal injury law firm can counter the defendant and make a persuasive claim for high damages.
+If you can introduce medical diagnostic records and expert testimony supporting your argument that the physical pain and suffering of your post-accident condition is significant, then your personal injury attorneys can counter the defendant and make a persuasive claim for high damages.

 If you have been injured in an accident due to the fault of another, then California law may entitle you to a right of action for damages.
-It’s important that you consult a qualified Los Angeles personal injury law firms as soon as possible.
+It’s important that you consult a qualified personal injury law firm as soon as possible.
 Here at Banafshe Law, our team is standing by to help guide you through the litigation process.
 Contact us today to schedule your no-obligation meeting.